-NMFS has prepared this EA to assist in determining whether the direct, indirect, and cumulative impacts related to its issuance of the authorization for incidental take under the MMPA of five marine mammal species are likely to result in significant impacts to the human environment, or whether the analysis contained herein, including documents referenced and incorporated by reference and public comments received on the proposed IHA, supports the issuance of a Finding of No Significant Impact.
+NMFS has prepared this EA to assist in determining whether the direct, indirect, and cumulative impacts related to its issuance of the authorization for incidental take under the MMPA of individuals of five marine mammal species are likely to result in significant impacts to the human environment, or whether the analysis contained herein, including documents referenced and incorporated by reference and public comments received on the proposed IHA, supports the issuance of a Finding of No Significant Impact.
 Given the limited scope of the decision for which NMFS is responsible (i.e. whether or not to issue the authorization including prescribed means of take, mitigation measures, and monitoring requirements), which this EA is intended to inform, the analysis focuses on the following: impacts to the marine mammal species that could potentially result from issuance of the IHA allowing the take of marine mammals incidental to the proposed seismic survey; impacts that would result from the alternatives presented; and the consideration of potential cumulative environmental impacts.
-Impacts to other marine species and habitat located in the action area were considered unlikely, and thus received less detailed evaluation.